mathew-bravo/kontra/README.md

 ## The problem

 Contracts are the atomic unit of legal work.
 Every deal, every engagement, every relationship between parties comes down to a contract.
-But contracts are written in natural language — ambiguous by nature, impossible to run, and requiring expensive human interpretation to answer even basic questions like *"what happens if the vendor is 15 days late?"*
+But contracts are written in natural language ambiguous by nature, impossible to run, and requiring expensive human interpretation to answer even basic questions like *"what happens if the vendor is 15 days late?"*

 You can't test a contract.
 You can't simulate what happens if a deadline slips.
 You can't diff two versions and see which obligations changed, which remedies disappeared, or where new risk was introduced.

-**kontra** fixes that.

 ## What it does